School Evaluations And Independent Evaluations FAQ

 You must inform the school district in writing that you disagree with its evaluation (though you are not required to explain why), and request an IEE.
 If the school does not want to provide you with an IEE, it must promptly initiate due process proceedings to prove that its own evaluation is appropriate (which rarely occurs).

 Assuming the school does not initiate and win due process, you are entitled to an IEE.
-You should ask the school for its IEE policies and a list of recommended independent evaluators, but you may select your own independent evaluator, whether or not this person is on the school’s list.
+You should ask the school for its IEE policies and a list of recommended independent evaluators, but you may select your own independent evaluator, regardless of whether this person is on the school’s list.
 Some schools have policies that limit IEEs according to the independent evaluator’s location or qualifications, but these policies are valid only if they do not interfere with the child’s right to an IEE.
 Only one IEE is permitted per school evaluation.

 Sometimes, a district will offer to conduct an early reevaluation instead of approving an IEE.
 Depending on the circumstances, this might be a reasonable alternative.
-If you agree to early reevaluation, you still retain the right to have an IEE following the reevaluation.
+If you agree to an early reevaluation, you still retain the right to have an IEE following the reevaluation.

-The school district will either assume up-front responsibility for payment and will issue a purchase order, or the parent may obtain the IEE, cover the costs initially, and present proof of payment to the school district for reimbursement.
-In situations where school districts refuse the cost of the IEE, parents can consider meeting with their superintendent, filing a complaint with the Ohio Department of Education, or, if necessary, consulting an advocate or attorney about taking further steps.
+The school district will either assume upfront responsibility for payment and will issue a purchase order or the parent may obtain the IEE, cover the costs initially and present proof of payment to the school district for reimbursement.
+In situations where school districts refuse the cost of the IEE, parents can consider meeting with their superintendent, filing a complaint with the Ohio Department of Education or, if necessary, consulting an advocate or attorney about taking further steps.